brimdata/zed/docs/lake/README.md

 the portion of the paths following `d-` will be unique and hence differ in your output if you repeat the commands.)

-## Micro-indexes
+## Indexes

-We call these zng files "micro indexes" because each index pertains to just one chunk of lake data and represents just one indexing rule.
+A "zed index" is a zng index file that pertains to just one chunk of lake data and represents just one indexing rule.
 If you're curious about what's in the index, it's just a sorted list of keyed records along with some additional zng streams that comprise a constant b-tree index into the sorted list.